acrenwelge/bash-stuff/learning/vim.md

 * ? - search backwards
 * * - search word under cursor
-* g* - search word under cursor (unbounded)
+* g* - search word under cursor (unbounded)*
 * n - next result
 * N - previous result

 ## Misc

 * % - go to matching parentheses or bracket
+* c - change, will cut text and start insert mode (e.g. cw - change word; ci{ - change everything in the brackets)
 * ggvG - motion to select entire file
+* gf - go to file (example: useful-commands.txt)
+* :args <file1> <file2> ... - set the arglist
+* :sall (or - :vert sall) - split all files in the arglist
+* :windo difft - perform a diff on all open windows

+if(true) {
+  // change me!
+}

 ## Config

-Some helpful general settings to put in .vimrc file - use :help <cmd> to look these up
+Some helpful general settings to put in .vimrc file - use :help <cmd> to look these up.
+You can also set these for any specific vim instance as well - just use : for the command (e.g. :set showcmd)

 set showcmd
 set number